w4tsn/node-red-contrib-modbus-api/README.md

 * Automatically create a modbus server if there is none
 * Hook into the `modbus-serial` debug function and get it out to node-red
 * Implement modbus exceptions for the `modbus out` node
+* Implement data type selection and validation for modbus out node